smatting/gadoc/README.md

 2. Run `gadoc`.
 Gadoc will create a `generated-docs` directory and open the file `generated-docs/html/index.html` in your browser.
    Running `gadoc` again (with no changes to packages) will just open the `index.html` again.

+##  Development

+To develop the command line tool run `nix-shell` and build the project with `cabal`. `ghcid` is also available in the dev environment.
+The cabal projects expects the frontend built assets in `html/`.
+See [project.nix](https://github.com/smatting/gadoc/blob/master/project.nix) for a tarball of a frontend built, or build the frontend yourself and copy the contents of `frontend/dist/` to `html`.

+To develop the frontend install [spago](https://github.com/purescript/spago) and [parcel](https://parceljs.org/).
+Then see [build.sh](https://github.com/smatting/gadoc/blob/master/frontend/build.sh)

+## Gadidae

 The name Gadoc derives from fish family [Gadidae](https://en.wikipedia.org/wiki/Gadidae).
 Gadidae include species such as cods and haddocks....